nrfconnect/sdk-nrfxlib/nrf_modem/doc/at_interface.rst

 Positive values indicate that the modem has received the AT command and has responded with an error.
 When a positive value is returned, the error type can be retrieved using the :c:func:`nrf_modem_at_err_type` helper function, and the error value (in case of CME or CMS errors) can be retrieved with the :c:func:`nrf_modem_at_err` helper function.

-When possible, prefer sending unformatted AT commands instead of formatting the whole command as a string.
+When possible, send unformatted AT commands instead of formatting the whole command as a string.
 Avoiding formatting reduces the stack requirements for the call.

 .. code-block:: c